aleph1/simple-observable-proxy/README.md

 ## Roadmap

-Version 3.0 will consider the following changes:
+Version 3.0 will consider the following change:

 - Instances of classes are observable